 We sort of found one eventually, and although the scenery was fantastic when we arrived, the actual place was littered with rubbish and it just wasn’t the best place for camping.

 As we found later as well, trash is ruining many beautiful places along the coast.
+In our Trasharoo Review we emphasised how important it is for every overlander to carry their waste with them, no matter what.

 The next morning we climbed to the cliffs of this area and had an amazing breakfast looking overlooking the ocean.